-The A11y Pulse MCP server gives your AI coding agent direct access to your scan data.
-Instead of manually reviewing the dashboard, copying issue details, and context-switching to your editor, your agent can fetch your accessibility violations and suggest targeted code fixes without you leaving your IDE.
+The A11y Pulse MCP server gives your AI coding agent direct access to your A11y Pulse account.
+Your agent can fetch accessibility violations and suggest targeted code fixes, add new sites and pages on the fly, and trigger scans, all without you leaving your IDE.

 It works with Claude Code, Cursor, and GitHub Copilot.